You start the tour of the main palace building from the top and descend through the bowels of the building to exit on the ground floor....

 The layout of the Potala Palace includes the rooftop White Palace (the eastern part of the building), used for the living quarters of the Dalai Lama, and the central Red Palace , used for religious functions.
 The most stunning chapels of the Red Palace house the jewel-bedecked golden chörten (Tibetan stupa) tombs of several previous Dalai Lamas.
 The apartments of the 13th and 14th Dalai Lamas, in the White Palace, offer a more personal insight into life in the palace.
 Grand aesthetics and history aside, however, one can't help noticing that today it is essentially an empty shell, notably missing its main occupant, the Dalai Lama, and a cavernous memorial to what once was.

 Tickets for the Potala are limited.
-The day before you wish to visit, take your passport and head to the far southwest exit (yes, exit) and look for the ticket booth just inside the gate.
-After showing your passport you will receive a free ticket voucher with a time stamped on it.
+The day before you wish to visit, you or your guide should take your passport to the ticket booth just inside the far southwest exit (yes, exit), where you will receive a free ticket voucher with a time stamped on it.

 The next day, be at the south entrance 30 minutes before the time on the voucher (tour groups use the southeast entrance).
 After a security check, follow the other visitors to the stairs up into the palace.
-Halfway up you'll pass the actual ticket booth.
+Halfway up you'll pass the actual ticket booth, where you'll buy your ticket.
 Note that if you arrive later than the time on your voucher (or if you forget your voucher) you can be refused a ticket.
 Photography isn't allowed inside the chapels.